 AEA and SAG-AFTRA

 Proceed with caution!
 Well, that’s true no matter what the site, no matter what the project.
-Look up principals on IMDb and if no producers, no director, no casting director is listed, run away screaming like your hair is on fire!
+Look up principals on IMDb and if no producers, no director, no casting director is listed, run, screaming, hair on fire!
 It’s just too risky.
 I mean, I guess if there’s a production company listed and you can track a history of legitimate productions from that company, that might be okay, but truly, in this business, who’s out there trying not to get name recognition for their successes in producing?
 Think about it!

 Never attend an audition taking place at a private residence.
 Never disrobe during prereads, even if nudity is required in the project itself.
 Never ignore your spidey sense where your safety is involved.
 I’ve heard horror stories about actors who have encountered everything from truly unsafe propositions masquerading as casting opportunities to bait-and-switch situations in which the actors — after being cast — are told they have to come up with money to see the project actually completed.
 Be careful out there!